 - 1 lb. chicken breasts

-- 15 oz. can coconut milk full fat
+- 15 oz. can coconut milk full fat, or heavy cream

 - ¼ cup coconut cream